-The syslog-ng Agent for Windows can be installed in standalone mode on independent hosts.
-If your hosts are members of a domain, install the syslog-ng agent on the domain controller, as described in Installing the syslog-ng agent on the hosts of a domain (p.
-82).
-The syslog-ng agent requires about 1 MB hard disk space.
+The syslog-ng Agent for Windows application can be installed in standalone mode on independent hosts.
+If your hosts are members of a domain, install the syslog-ng agent on the domain controller, as described in Section 5.1.2, Installing the syslog-ng agent on the domain controller and the hosts of a domain (p.
+91).
+The syslog-ng agent requires about 3 MB hard disk space.